k8-g/ACNH_API/README.md

 The final ERD was done after I realised that the original and other draft ERD's (stored in the docs/Draft ERDS folder) were too complicated and I was struggling to work with a combined user/island table and made the decision to have a separate user table and separate island table, as it made more sense to me that way.

-I also ended up removing the comments table as it was better to have a seperate notes section for Wanted Villagers to allow multiple notes on a Wanted Villager with Island Villagers having a single text field to allow for a comment if needed, but Wanted Villagers is the main section I wanted Notes, as there a user can add multiple notes keeping track of invite requirements or just simply write why they wanted the villager of what they like about that villager.
+I also ended up removing the comments table as it was better to have a seperate notes section for Wanted Villagers to allow multiple notes on a Wanted Villager, with Island Villagers having a single text field, to allow for a comment if needed, but Wanted Villagers is the main section I wanted Notes, as there, a user can add multiple notes keeping track of invite requirements or just simply write why they wanted the villager or what they like about that villager.

 Final ERD as below:
 ![Final ERD](/docs/ACNH_API_ERD.png)